The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Pressure Terms at the Ionopause

 Note that the normal component of the solar wind ram pressure is not directly exerted on the ionopause; rather it is first converted to thermal pressure in the magnetosheath, then to magnetic pressure in the pileup region.
 The normal component of the solar wind dynamic pressure can be written as

 where $\theta$ is the angle between the magnetic pileup boundary normal and the flow direction of the upstream solar wind, and $\alpha \approx 0.88$ is the proportionality constant \cite{crider_proxy_2003}.
 For lower solar zenith angles, $\theta$ can be approximately replaced by SZA.
 At higher SZAs, however, this approximation breaks down because the curvature of the obstacle must be accounted.
-The pressure values used in the study are the closest ones to the time when the ionopause is observed within 6 hours.
+Therefore, we only select the dataset with $\textup{SZA}$ less than $65^\circ$ in this study.